xlliu-scitix/deep_learning_examples/README.md

 Before running the examples, ensure the following:
 - **Container**: Use the ScitiX NeMo container (`registry-ap-southeast.scitix.ai/hpc/nemo:24.07`) or the NGC NeMo container (`nemo:24.07`).
 If using NGC, clone this repository into the container or a shared storage accessible by distributed worker containers.
 - **Datasets**: Refer to the README.md under [deep_learning_examples/training](https://github.com/sallylxl/deep_learning_examples/tree/master/training) for dataset preparation.
-  - For LLM based on Megatron, mock data can be used.
+  - For LLM based on NeMo or Megatron-LM, mock data can be used.
   - For ScitiX SiFlow or CKS, preset datasets are available.
 - **Pretrained Models**: Prepare corresponding pretrained models for fine-tuning and multimodal pretraining.
 Preset models are available for ScitiX SiFlow or CKS.